How to Stay Productive After Work

 The answer is to decide on a cut-off time beforehand and then stick to it religiously.
 There are tools to help you to block access to your computers/media center at a set time, like FocusMe.
 Knowing you have a deadline will also help to motivate you to achieve your goal.

 It is easy to get distracted at home.
 There is television, the internet, smartphones, and food.
-All of these can make you lazy, and inactive.
+All of these, especially gaming can make you lazy, and inactive.
 People who plan to stay productive and know that they get easily distracted avoid comfort zones like the couch.

 Once you are done with the office, instead of going straight home, find a café or library to continue to work on your personal projects.
 There are many successful writers who have daytime jobs, but they find a cozy place when they want to write the novel they intend to get published.